jdegrave/backend-dev-nodejs/syllabus.md

 # Grading

+This is a pass / fail course; there are no traditional grades.
+If at any time you are curious about your progress and where you stand, please feel free to reach out to the instructors.

+Throughout the course, there will be quizzes and projects that serve as a means to provide information on progress and understanding on various subjects.
+The instructors will provide feedback on each of these, but they are not included as part of a final grade.

 # Academic Integrity

 - We expect students to abide by the University of Arkansas's Academic Integrity Policy: http://honesty.uark.edu/policy/